Marginal and Conditional Multiple Inference for Linear Mixed Model Predictors: Confidence Stets for Multiple Inference

-where $\alpha\in(0,1)$ and $\chi^2_{m,\alpha}$ is the $\alpha$-quantile of the $\chi_m^2$-distribution. \end{thm} As before, the error term is due to the uncertainty in estimating $\dlta$.
-The error rates in Lemma \ref{marglemma} and Theorem \ref{margdist} differ since the theorem simultaneously considers all $m$ elements of $\MU\in\mathbb{R}^m$.
-From Theorem \ref{margdist} we obtain the marginal confidence set
+where $\alpha\in(0,1)$ and $\chi^2_{m,1-\alpha}$ is the $\alpha$-quantile of the $\chi_m^2$-distribution. \end{thm} As before, the error rate is due to the uncertainty in estimating $\dlta$.
+The error rates with Lemma \ref{marglemma} and Theorem \ref{margdist} differ, since the theorem simultaneously considers all $m$ elements of $\MU\in\mathbb{R}^m$, so that the error is increased from $O(m^{-3/2})$ to $O(m^{-1/2})$.
+From Theorem \ref{margdist} we immediately obtain the prediction set under the marginal law,